digidem/kappa-osm/README.md

 ### osm.get(id, cb)

+Fetch all of the newest OSM elements with the ID `id`. `cb` is called with an array of OSM elements.

+The reason an array is returned is because of the distributed nature of the
-Fetch all of the newest OSM elements with the ID `id`.
-In the case that multiple peers modified an element prior to sync'ing with each other, there may be multiple latest elements ("heads") for the ID.
+database: in the case that multiple peers modify an element prior to sync'ing their databases with each other, there would be multiple latest elements ("heads") for that ID.

 ### osm.getByVersion(version[, opts], cb)

 Fetch a specific OSM element by its version string.
 Returns `null` if not found, otherwise the single element.

+**TODO**: ugh, we need to get rid of this "raw" business and osm/element type data

 If `opts.raw` is set, the underlying message is returned, which wraps the element.
 It looks like